 Make sure the window isn’t too high to use as an exit.
 The window sill shouldn’t be higher than 1.5 meters above the floor.
 Make it easier to reach the window by installing built-in furniture under the window.

-If foundation concrete has to be cut to fit a larger window, you may need a building permit and/ or an engineer’s design.
-Contact your municipal Planning and Development department.
+If you need to cut foundation concrete to install a larger window, you may need a building permit, an engineer’s design, or both.
+Contact your municipal planning and development department to find out.